oberlin-io/progress-report-generator/README.md

 Finally, the report tab takes the date and student ID to generate comments for each skill, combing learning goals and proficiency levels, for example:

 > Reading: The student struggles to read a short paragraph containing pronoun references and supply the referent for a specific subject.
-The instructor reviewed the logic befind referents.
+The instructor reviewed the logic behind referents.